TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 2/Dynamics and Control of Linear Systems/1) Vibrations and Aeroelasticity/9) Intro to Forced Vibration.md

-Let us consider the equation of motion for a 1DOF system:
+'Let us consider the equation of motion for a 1DOF system:
 $$m\ddot{x}+c\dot{x}+kx=F(t)$$
 To solve this we:
 1) Solve the homogeneous ODE (the component due to free response)